Design Research Lead

 As a Research Lead, you have both qualitative and quantitative research techniques in your toolkit and are able to quickly collect research findings in an iterative fashion.
 You are an empathetic interviewer, have experience launching surveys, and are comfortable processing site analytics data.
 You have built user personas, crafted user journeys, and have led workshops.
 In addition, you are interested in learning new processes for conducting research.
 Above all, you are self-directed, enjoy working in a collaborative environment, and find restraints a welcome challenge.

 This position will principally work with our programs that focus on clearing a path for student access to college and career opportunities.
-As such, an asset for this position would be an understanding of the K-12 educational system and/or working for and engaging with underserved communities.
+As such, an asset for this position would be an understanding of the K-12 educational system and/or working for and engaging with under-served communities.
 Past experience with not-for-profits, holding teaching or mentorship roles, or working at an educational tech company is a plus.
-An added benefit for this position is a familiarity with Agile and basic skills or a conceptual understanding of programing, prototyping, UX design, and business analysis.
+An added benefit for this position is a familiarity with Agile and basic skills or a conceptual understanding of programming, prototyping, UX design, and business analysis.

 Based in New York City, this role will be part of a co-located team.
 As such, there will be regular travel required to our Reston, Virginia office as well as travel for onsite research.